angular/angular/CONTRIBUTING.md

 Just as in the summary, use the imperative, present tense: "fix" not "fixed" nor "fixes".

-The content of the body should include the motivation for the change (hint: answer the question: "WHY this change?") and if useful to clarify the impact of the change also include the comparison of new vs previous behavior.
+Explain the motivation for the change in the commit message body.
+This commit message should explain _why_ you're making the change.
+You can include a comparison of the previous behavior with the new behavior in order to illustrate the impact of the change.

 #### Commit Message Footer